hayer969/dotfiles/dotfiles/Arch_settings/My wants.md

 ### Before transition I need to resolve some questions

-+ [ ] Hunt Showdown & Crossout should to be patched to work with proton/wine.
++ [ ] Hunt Showdown should to be patched to work with proton/wine.
 + [ ] Could I activate windows code on virtual machine repeatedly?
 + [x] Gnome Boxes or VMware?
 Where it stores virtual disks?
      Answer: